Skip to main content

 Now, let’s take a closer look at the different types of AC compressors available in the market:

-1. Scroll Compressors: Scroll compressors are known for their quiet operation and energy efficiency.
+1. Scroll Compressors: Scroll compressors are known for their quiet operation and energy efficiency, which makes them popular for residential systems.
 They work by using two spiral-shaped scrolls to compress the refrigerant.

 2. Rotary Compressors: Rotary compressors are commonly used in small to medium-sized AC systems.
-They operate using a rotating motion to compress the refrigerant.
+They operate using a rotating motion to compress the refrigerant, making it compact and cost-effective.

 3. Reciprocating (Piston) Compressors: Reciprocating compressors use pistons to compress the refrigerant.
-They are known for their durability and are often used in larger AC systems.
+They are known for their durability and are commonly found in older or heavier-duty AC systems.

 4. Screw Compressors: Screw compressors are designed for heavy-duty applications and are commonly used in commercial and industrial settings.

-5. Variable-Speed Compressors: Variable-speed compressors adjust their speed based on the cooling demand, providing precise temperature control and energy efficiency.
+5. Variable-Speed Compressors: Variable-speed compressors adjust their speed based on the cooling demand, providing precise temperature control and energy efficiency, often with a higher upfront cost.

 Our AC installers in Bandon, Oregon can help you determine which type of compressor best fits your home and your needs.
 Call Alpha Heating & Air today or fill out our contact form to get a free estimate.